mirkobrombin/DaBaDee/README.md

 ## What is left to do?

 - [x] Add tests
-- [ ] Add a progress bar
 - [x] Provide better logs and ask user input when needed
-- [ ] Make access to storage more robust, with a lock file
 - [x] Add a way to remove files from the storage reflecting the changes in the original files
 - [x] Provide an option to respect metadata (uid, gid, permissions)
 - [x] Split cmd and lib in two different packages
+- [x] Add a way deduplicate files and folders on copy
+- [x] Add a global storage configuration if the storage is not provided